 I was actually born in the spring.
 I grew up in Washington D.C. and I know all the words to “Hail to the Redskins.”[*] I am, sadly, the third of eight children.
 No, my family was neither Mormon nor Catholic.
 We’re mostly WASA (White Anglo-Saxon Atheist), though our DNA clearly has more in common with rabbits than most atheist families.
-There are multiple marriages and divorces among my parental units – I’ve got seven siblings related to me by blood, but I’ve got step-siblings, ex-step-siblings, former step-parents with step-children not related to me, blah, blah, blah.
+There are multiple marriages and divorces among my parental units – while I’ve got seven siblings related to me by blood, I’ve also got step-siblings, ex-step-siblings, former step-parents with step-children not related to me, blah, blah, blah.
 My oldest brother made a nice PowerPoint presentation of all the relations for his wife when he got married.
 Sadly, it’s already out of date.
 That’s the problem with rabbits.

 ABOUT EVERYONE ELSE

 No one is identified by their real name in my blog.
 Yeah, the whole thing could be made up (like I could make this shit up).
 I’ve no plans to use real names until all my relatives are dead so they won’t kill me.
 It also took me years to find a guy as fantastic as Not-Andy, and I don’t want to offend him or his family unless he turns into a cheating bastard.
 (I know you’re going to sneak a look at this someday, Andy.
 You’ve been warned.)
 Plus, I’ll probably make fun of various bosses and the entertainment industry in general.